 If your car is declared a total loss, you have two options:

-a.
-Accept the total loss value of your car minus the salvage value.
+- Accept the total loss value of your car minus the salvage value.
 You keep your car.

-b.
-Accept the total loss value of your car plus the salvage value.
+- Accept the total loss value of your car plus the salvage value.
 To do so, you’ll be required to sign your car title over to the insurance company.
 You may also be asked to sign a power of attorney so the insurance company can dispose of your car.

 While your car is being repaired or you are waiting on payment for a car that is a total loss, you may want to rent a car.
 The insurance company will reimburse you if

-- rented at a reasonable price,
+- rented at a reasonable price

-- for a reasonable amount of time,.
+- for a good amount of time.

-Oftentimes, once an insurance company has made an offer to either repair your car and declare it a total loss, they’ll give you a set time frame to respond.
+Often, once an insurance company has made an offer to either repair your car and declare it a total loss, they’ll give you a set time frame to respond.
 Once that time expires, the insurance company will likely stop paying for a rental.